Terms & Conditions

 22.6 Terms and conditions of the credit agreement

-1. By entering in to the credit agreement with Afibel you agree that:
+1. By entering in to this credit agreement with afibel you agree that :

 1.1 You accept these terms and conditions.